-The appropriate medical specialist must reasonably expect that the disability will last throughout life with no prospect of improvement, irrespective
+The appropriate medical specialist must reasonably expect that the disability will last throughout life with no prospect of improvement, irrespective of when the cover ends or the person covered expects to retire.
 The person covered must need the help or supervision of another person and be unable to perform the task on their own, even with the use of special equipment routinely available to help and having taken any appropriate prescribed medication.